Mandi and Feddal shine in Real Betis draw with Azeez’s Granada | Goal.com

 Betis continued to torment the Nasrids’ backline but were unsuccessful as Jesus Vallejo and German Sanchez combined well to mark out Loren Moron and Joaquin.

-However, Sergio Canales restored parity in the 85th minute from the penalty spot after the VAR confirmed that Domingos Duarte pushed Borja Iglesias in the goal penalty area.
+However, Sergio Canales restored parity in the 85th minute from the penalty spot after VAR confirmed that Domingos Duarte pushed Borja Iglesias in the penalty area.

-With Betis looking destined for their ninth win of the league, super-sub Roberto Soldado powered in the equaliser which was unstoppable by Joel Rubles.
+With Betis looking destined for their ninth win in the league, super-sub Roberto Soldado powered in the equaliser which Joel Rubles could do nothing about.

+The duo of Feddal and Mandi lasted for the duration of the encounter.

-For the visitors Cameroon youngster Yan Eteki was on parade from start to finish for his 19th of the 2019-20 season in his first year at Nuevo Estadio de Los Carmenes having joined from Almeria in July 2019.
+For the visitors, Cameroon youngster Yan Eteki was on parade from start to finish for his 19th cap of the 2019-20 season in his first year at Nuevo Estadio de Los Carmenes, having joined from Almeria in July 2019.

-Owing to the draw, Granada climbed to eighth in the Spanish topflight log with 42 points from 29 matches and will host Samuel Chukwueze’s Villarreal on Friday, while Real Betis are 13th after garnering 34 points from same number games and are guests of Athletic Club on Saturday.
+Owing to the draw, Granada climbed to eighth in the Spanish top-flight log with 42 points from 29 matches and will host Samuel Chukwueze’s Villarreal on Friday, while Real Betis are 13th after garnering 34 points from the same number games and are guests of Athletic Club on Saturday.